Just Do It

 Living in Spain has allowed me to see the orange and lemon pickers as they work.
 I see the fruit slowly grow on the branches until one day, suddenly, there are huge trucks dropping off hundreds of plastic crates, ready for the crop pickers to swarm across the fields, hand-

 This painting was all done from the imagination and grew, almost organically, as I went.
 I wanted a forced perspective to accentuate the vastness of the crop fields.
 I wanted to show the towns skirting the edges.
-I wanted a moutain.
+I wanted a mountain.
 I wanted a river and a water reservoir to feed the crops.
 And then a farmer’s ‘finca’.
-These things were literally imaginings added as I went and I enjoyed the free-

 (80cm x 40cm Oil) May 2018